 Americans are quick learning and athletic but don’t want to get ‘beat up’ just to learn.
-They don’t have unlimited time to dedicate and they’re not fighting for their income or basic needs.
+They don’t have unlimited time to dedicate and aren’t fighting for their income or basic needs.

-Most won’t compete and those who do, want to win quickly.
-They start at varying ages, have very different body shapes and a much different mentality: they need to understand the ‘hows’ and ‘whys’ of fighting.
+Many aren’t interested in competition and those who are want to win quickly.
+Americans start at varying ages, have different body shapes and a much different mentality: they need to understand the ‘hows’ and ‘whys’ of fighting.

-Our modern proprietary method allows us to teach this Ancient combat Martial Art to people of all ages without compromise.
+Our modernized proprietary method allows us to teach this Ancient combat Martial Art to people of all ages without compromise.